Kilimanjaro Trip Preparation

-For treks and climbs going to altitude or remote regions you will need to check carefully that you get the right kind of insurance cover.
+For treks and climbs going to altitude or remote regions, you will need to check carefully that you get the right kind of insurance coverage.
 It is also important to make sure that you have cancellation cover.

 We encourage people to buy insurance as soon as you have booked your flight and trip, in case there is a need for cancellation.
 Do also take your papers with you and make sure your tent mate knows where it is, in case somebody else needs to make a phone call for you.